Health and Innovation Precincts | Placemaking | Research Translation | Strategy and Corporate Finance | Investment Attraction

 Patrick Silvey

-Patrick is a specialist in commercialisation and capital raising for innovations in science, technology and the arts – from start-up and high growth companies, through to large-scale industry-university collaborations and critical national initiatives.
+Patrick specialises in developing vibrant health and innovation partnerships and ecosystems, building sustainable revenue streams and securing capital for growth in science, technology and the arts – from start-up and high growth companies, through to large-scale industry-university collaborations and critical national initiatives.

-He has secured more than $2.4 billion in funding for innovation infrastructure, programs and collaborations, and has advised government agencies on industry development policies and initiatives for over 20 years.
+He has secured $2.68 billion in funding for innovation infrastructure, programs and collaborations, and has advised government agencies on industry development policies and initiatives for over 20 years.

-He has contributed significantly to Health and Innovation Precinct planning and strategy development including at the Herston Health Precinct, the Springfield Knowledge Precinct, the Inner-Brisbane Knowledge and Innovation Corridor, the Boggo Road Innovation Precinct, and the Queensland Precincts and Place Strategy.
+He has contributed significantly to Health and Innovation Precinct planning, strategy and development.
+This includes advisory roles at the Herston Health Precinct, the Springfield Knowledge Precinct, Queensland Health (to develop the Inner-Brisbane Knowledge and Innovation Corridor prospectus), the Boggo Road Innovation Precinct, and the Queensland Treasury Corporation (in relation to the Precincts and Place Strategy).

 Recent Projects

-• Springfield Knowledge Precinct Investment Attraction Strategy (2024)
+Herston Health Precinct Investment Attraction Strategy and Governance Refresh (2024)

-• Quantum & Advanced Technologies Hub, leading to the $76m Queensland Quantum and Advanced Technologies Strategy (2024)
+Quantum and Advanced Technologies Hub, leading to the $90m Queensland Quantum and Advanced Technologies Strategy (2024)

 Services.